chrisdavis0375/Train-Scheduler/README.md

 # Train-Scheduler
-A train scheduler that incorporates firebase.
+A train scheduler to that incorporates firebase.